-CSCA is seeking a passionate Pastry Chef Instructor to teach in our Professional Pastry Programs.
+CSCA is seeking a part-time passionate Pastry Chef Instructor to teach in our Professional Pastry Programs.
 We are seeking an enthusiastic, professionally trained and experienced Chef with exceptional baking, teaching and customer service skills.
 You will be the catalyst to our professional students gaining confidence in a professional kitchen, learning culinary basic and advanced pastry techniques, methods and theory.
 Topics of study include:

 Fundamentals of Pastry Arts